Nyukaty kulikaty.

 Explanation:

-This phrase uses the 'katy' (belonging to) ending on both words - 'kuli' (people) and 'nyuka' (this way here)
+This phrase uses the 'katy' (belonging to) ending on both words - 'nyuka' (this way here) and 'kuli' (people) to show that 'the way (this way)' is belonging to these people.

 Learning Focus: